EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 ## Effects Are The Sum of Their Parts

-These examples have shown only a glimpse into the superpowers we can add to **any** Effect.
+These examples show only a glimpse of the superpowers we can add to *any* Effect.
-There are many other behaviors we can attach to **any** Effect.
+There are many other behaviors we can attach to any Effect.

 We started with:
 - `effect0`: Save User

-Effects 1 - 7 are new Effects, built on the previous Effect.
+Effects 1 - 7 are new Effects, each built on the previous Effect:
-The full structure is:
 - `effect1`: Retry
 - `effect2`: Modify Error
 - `effect3`: Timeout